-The County Department Director shall be responsible for assuring that Medical Assistance expenditures do not exceed appropriations and for controlling the county fund balance at all times.
-If the County Department Director anticipates overspending, this should be communicated to the State Department prior to the over expenditure for Medical Assistance occurs.
+The County Department Director shall be responsible for assuring that expenditures do not exceed appropriations and for controlling the county fund balance at all times.
+If the County Department Director anticipates overspending, this should be communicated to the State Department prior to the over expenditure occurring.